darwinder/PowerBI_Practice_Project/README.md

 - Revenue trends over time
 - Product and category-level performance
 - Contribution of different product categories to total revenue (via slicers)
-- Key business KPIs including total revenue, average order value, and cancellation rate
+- KPIs including total revenue, average order value, and cancellation rate
 ### Methodology & Tools Used
 - Data cleaning, exploration and transformation in Power BI
 - Creation of interactive visuals and slicers